Question: Which of the following statements is true?

 Answer: All of the above!

-Games and board games often illuminate and inform us about American history, and Game Time!, the original new exhibit at the National Museum of Play at The Strong, invites families to learn and play as they travel through three centuries of play in America.
+Games and board games often illuminate and inform us about American history, and Game Time!, the original new exhibit at The Strong museum, invites families to learn and play as they travel through three centuries of play in America.

 What were the earliest games?